-If you have concerns about a sidewalk near you, please call the Public Works Sidewalk Department at (612) 673-2420 to report the location.
-They will send out an inspector who will work to resolve the situation.
-Also, contact the sidewalk department if you have any questions about damaged sidewalks.
+If you have concerns about a sidewalk near you, please call 311 to report the location.
+They will forward it to Public Works for resolution.
+Also, contact 311 if you have any questions about damaged sidewalks.

 Learn more about the stormwater management fee and the credit program.